Making a Will after Divorce

 Even after the marriage has officially ended, a will is important to ensure your children are adequately provided for after your death.
 Most importantly of all, a will allows you to name guardians for your children if they are under 18.

-At MKB Law, our Wills Department has a wealth of experience in all aspects of will drafting, particularly following marriage breakdown.
+At MKB Law, our Private Client Department has a wealth of experience in all aspects of will drafting, particularly following marriage breakdown.
 We can also advise you on the complex areas of Inheritance Tax and planning for future care.

-Anne Wilson, the head of our Wills Department, is a committee member of the Northern Ireland branch of STEP (the Society of Trusts and Estate Practitioners).
-This prestigious world-wide organisation promotes education in the area of succession planning and inheritance, and encourages the highest standards of professional practice.
+MKB Law are also members of STEP (the Society of Trusts and Estate Practitioners), this prestigious world-wide organisation promotes education in the area of succession planning and inheritance, and encourages the highest standards of professional practice.